System Design Space

 • Small amounts of data (<100GB)

-A detailed history of Cassandra can be found in the chapter "Cassandra: architecture and compromises" — the link leads directly to the timeline.
+A detailed history of Cassandra can be found in the chapter "Cassandra: architecture and trade-offs" — the link leads directly to the timeline.

-• 1.Cassandra — AP system by CAP and PA/EL by PACELC: priority of availability and low latency
+• 1.Cassandra is an AP system in CAP terms and PA/EL in PACELC terms: its strength is availability and low latency with explicit consistency trade-offs

-• 4.LSM-Tree Provides high write throughput through sequential disk operations
+• 4.LSM-style storage gives high write throughput through sequential I/O and background compaction

-• 5.Ideal for write-heavy loads, time-series data and geographically distributed systems
+• 5.Cassandra fits write-heavy workloads, time-series data, and geographically distributed systems

 Related chapters